-The reality is that hermit crabs struggle with life in captivity.
-So, to help hermit crabs survive as pets, they must be cared for appropriately.
+Hermit crabs are considered low-maintenance pets for children and beginners.
+However, they often struggle with life in captivity.
+To help hermit crabs survive as pets, they must be cared for properly.

-Hermit crabs don’t cope well with solitude, so get three or more hermit crabs.
-Hermit crabs are social animals, so companionship reduces the risk of post-purchase stress (PPS).
+Hermit crabs don’t cope well with solitude, so get 3+ hermit crabs.

-Hermit crabs need to live in a solid tank, such as an aquarium, not an open-air tank with bars.
-The tank’s temperature should remain around 80OF, and the humidity level mustn’t drop below 80%.
+Hermit crabs must live in a solid tank like an aquarium, not an open-air tank with bars.
+The tank’s temperature should be around 80°F, and the humidity level mustn’t drop below 80%.

-The enclosure needs at least six inches of substrate, water to drink and bathe in, and lighting that offers the right dark-light balance.
-Also, items are needed for recreation, so hermit crabs don’t grow bored.
+The enclosure needs at least 6 inches of substrate, water to drink and bathe in, and lighting that offers the right dark-light balance.
+Also, items are needed for recreation so they don’t grow bored.

 Are Hermit Crabs Easy to Take Care Of?

-Hermit crabs endure a reputation as delicate animals that die young, but that doesn’t need to be the case.
+Hermit crabs endure a reputation as delicate animals that die young, but that needn’t be the case.
 Well-cared-for hermit crabs can live for decades.

 Keeping hermit crabs alive in captivity for the first few weeks of life will be the first challenge.
-If you clear this landmark, you can reap the rewards of caring for these fascinating animals.
+If you clear this landmark, you can reap the rewards of caring for them.

 How To Help Hermit Crabs Flourish as Pets

-If you want hermit crabs to enjoy their life as pets and survive close to their potential lifespan, you’ll need to replicable their natural environment as best you can.
+If you want hermit crabs to enjoy their life as pets and survive close to their potential lifespan, you’ll need to replicate their natural environment as best you can.